 Sometimes, properties on the Properties tab are displayed in a gray bar.
 These properties are read-only and cannot be changed.

 Once a property value has been changed, whether being added/activated or removed/deactivated again, it is considered "touched".
-This can have consequences for operations in which a property value is used, for example in reporting or excluding from object matching.
-Once a property has been "touched", it become relevant for the operation.
-For reporting it means that the property with its current value will be included, whether being activated/filled or not.
+This can have consequences for operations that utilize a property value, such as reporting or excluding objects from matching.
+Once a property has been "touched", it becomes relevant for the operation.
+For reporting purposes, it means that the property, with its current value, will be included, whether it is activated or not.
 The same applies to excluding from object matching: once the property for excluding has been (de)activated it will have a different impact on the exclusion configuration.

-The only way to really restore an object property to its default value is by selecting the respective property in the Properties pane, and then clicking Default at the bottom of the window.
+The only way to restore an object property to its default value is by selecting the respective property in the Properties pane and then clicking Default at the bottom of the window.

 A profile defines a set of object properties.
-Once an object is assigned a profile, values can be assigned to properties, as defined by the profile, of that object.
-Besides the default profile (Basic profile), which is assigned to all elements (with properties like name), you can add other profiles.
-This makes it possible to assign specific properties to elements, for example, properties needed in certain analysis.
+Once an object is assigned a profile, values can be assigned to the properties of that object, as defined by the profile.
+Besides the default profile (Basic profile), which is assigned to all elements (with properties such as name), you can add additional profiles.
+This enables the assignment of specific properties to elements, such as those required for a particular analysis.
 Additional profiles are located on the Profiles tab of the Properties pane.
-There they can be assigned to the object.
+There, they can be assigned to the object.
 The Properties tab then shows the properties grouped per assigned profile.
-By clicking the plus sign in front of a profile name, you can the properties included in the profile.
+By clicking the plus sign next to a profile name, you can view the properties included in that profile.

-In Enterprise Studio it is also possible to define and use your own profiles using the Metamodeler.
-This way you can add new properties yourself.
-Custom profiles will appear in reports in the same way as standard profiles do.
+In Enterprise Studio, it is also possible to define and use your own profiles using the Metamodeler.
+This way, you can add new properties yourself.
+Custom profiles will appear in reports in the same manner as standard profiles.
 Alternatively, you can use data blocks to create your own sets of attributes.

 |